meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 This example shows that the dialectical stages are not just verbal categories but **operator-level processes**.
 The line through two events is not metaphorically but literally the outcome of retention, projection, and concretion in algebraic form.

-Excellent — let’s extend the toy example into **three events** so we can see how the arrow of time arises directly from the algebra.
-This gives us an explicit, worked-out miniature of temporal asymmetry.

 ---